-- Over 5,300 affected members of the Manchaca community (residents, businesses, commuters and multi-generational residents who refute the Menchaca theory, have signed a petition rejecting the name change.
+- Over 5,500 affected members of the Manchaca community (residents, businesses, commuters and multi-generational residents who refute the Menchaca theory), have signed a petition rejecting the name change.

-Manchaca Road is home to a diverse variety of small businesses, each impacted differently by such a change.
+Residents along the road (totaling over 50,000 adults that own or rent), will be required to change their personal records, such as driver’s licenses ($25 fee), voter registrations, property insurance, and legal documents.
+Notice would have to be given to mortgage companies, employers, financial institutions, medical providers, online services, social and business organizations, and more.
+As for businesses along the road, each is impacted differently.
 On the low end, businesses need to pay for changes to their stationary, website modifications, local directories, government documents and trade licenses.
 On the high end (especially with the many businesses who use the word “Manchaca” in their company names), the costs can go much higher.
 Examples of this are roadside and building signage, marketing materials like brochures, uniform embroidery, modifications to online SEO and advertising, etc.

 City Council likes to point out that businesses don’t have to change their names, which reveals how little they know about running a small business in a competitive market, and how little they care about the importance of small businesses to the economy.
 For every potential customer who is lost due to confusion, there is a monetary value associated with that loss.
 These costs are cumulative and damaging.
 Local businesses, who create jobs and pay significant taxes to the City, deserve better from their elected representatives.